 - Go to the C:/Windows/SysWOW64 directory.

 - Copy the following files and folders – GroupPolicy, GroupPolicyUsers, and gpedit.msc.

 - Go back to the Windows directory and then navigate the System32 directory.

 - Paste everything here you copied from the SysWOW64 directory.

-Now open the Run box using Windows + R shortcut key, then type gpedit.msc and hit the enter button.
+Now open the Run box using Windows + R shortcut key, type gpedit.msc, and hit the enter button.
 This should launch the Group Policy Editor on your Windows 10 home.